luiswirth/bsc-thesis/src/matter/conclusion.typ

 === dexterior

-The dexterior library is a Rust-based toolkit for Discrete Exterior Calculus (DEC), developed by Mikael Myyrä.
+The dexterior library is a Rust-based toolkit for Discrete Exterior Calculus (DEC), developed by Mikael Myyrä @dexterior.
 It offers foundational components for discretizing partial differential equations (PDEs) using DEC principles.

 dexterior provides building blocks for the discretization of partial